 Ecotricity in 2020

 November: Ecotricity founder Dale Vince's first book was published.
 In Manifesto he talks about his life and his passion for sustainability.
-The company ordered four new fully electric cars from Peugeot to add to its fleet, reinforcing its green credentials.
+The company ordered four electric cars from Peugeot to add to its fleet.

 September: The Sunday Times PwC Top Track 250 league table placed Ecotricity as one of the 250 leading mid-market private companies in the UK.
 It was ranked 111th.